jsteigelman/tiptop/README.md

 The following **additional** features are implemented:

-- [X] Improved design with background illustration, color scheme, and new layout
+- [X] Improved design with background illustration, color scheme, and organized layout
 - [X] Improved UI with gesture recognizer that dismisses decimal keyboard when user taps outside of text field
 - [X] User can split bill and calculate total per person
 - [X] User can split bill and calculate tip per person